 Can I Leave My Inflatable Paddle Board Blown Up For Storage?

-Yes, but you should only leave it partially inflated.
+Yes, you can leave your inflatable paddle board inflated, but you should first release some pressure from your board.
 Leaving it at full pressure over a long period of time will fatigue and stretch the PVC material.
-There is also the risk of overexpansion if the temperature rises which can destroy your board.
+There is also the risk of overexpansion if the temperature rises which can irreparably damage your board.

 It is best to leave your board inflated enough to hold its shape but with enough give in it so that it doesn’t feel hard – at least 5 PSI less than its normal operating pressure.
 Inflatable boards will lose air over time, so make sure you top it up occasionally before it goes floppy.